chaitu65c/reddit_guide/README.md

 3. **Compensation**: Interns usually get an hourly rate and, possibly, a housing stipedd.
 New grads, however, are given a yearly salary and, possibly, a sign-on bonus, stocks, and benefits e.g. health insurance, vacation days, etc.

 The process for finding a Full-time Job won’t really change as much as finding an internship, but keep in mind that the bar is higher.
 This is probably the biggest reason why you should look into interning early; by getting an offer at the place you like, you don’t necessarily need to go through the daunting process of finding a full-time role unless you want to negotiate for a higher compensation package.

+Get as many offers as you can this time around, so you can negotiate and select the position/company that works best for you.

 ### Negotiation